-Terms of Grant Agreement
+Terms of Grant Agreement.
+The International Grant Agreement must:

 Clearly state the purposes of the grant.
 Such purposes may include contributing to capital endowment, purchase of capital equipment, specific program or series of programs, or general support of the grantee organization, provided that neither the grants nor the income thereof may be used for non-section 170(c)(2)(B) purposes.

-Indicate the grantee organization must repay any funds not used for grant purposes.
+Indicate that the grantee organization must repay any funds not used for grant purposes.

-State the grantee will not be considered for future grants if all terms of this grant are not met.
+State that the grantee will not be considered for future grants if all terms of this grant are not met.

-Indicate the grantee organization must submit annual reports on the use of funds (unless the grant is to a private foundation for endowment or other capital purposes (see Treas.
+Indicate that the grantee organization must submit annual reports on the use of funds (unless the grant is to a private foundation for endowment or other capital purposes (see Treas.
 Reg.
 53.4945-5(c)(2)), and in which case the reports on use of principal and income will be made the first year and the immediately succeeding two years if it is apparent that funds will be used appropriately.

-Indicate complete records of receipts and expenditures must be maintained, and to make such records available to the Foundation.
+Indicate that complete records of receipts and expenditures must be maintained, and to make such records available to the Foundation.
 The grantee organization must also agree not to use funds in a manner inconsistent with the provisions of section 4945(d)(1) through (5).
 See Treas.
 Reg.
 53.4945-5(b)(3).

-Supporting Organizations
+Supporting Organizations, and Pension Protection Act of 2006 Expenditure Responsibility

 Section 501(c)(3) is the section of the Tax Code that describes religious, scientific, literary, educational and other charitable organizations exempt from federal income tax.
 However, all charities are further subdivided between public charities and private foundations.
 Public charities are subdivided into three categories, 509 (a) (1-3).
-While the Foundation makes grants to supporting organizations, provisions within the Pension Protection Act of 2006 (PPA 06) define two types of grants from donor- advised funds for which expenditure responsibility must be exercised or the distributions could be subject to tax penalties.
+While the Foundation makes grants to supporting organizations (“SO”), provisions within the Pension Protection Act of 2006 (PPA 06) define two types of grants from donor advised funds for which expenditure responsibility must be exercised or the distributions could be subject to tax penalties.

 The first type is a grant from a donor-advised fund to a Type III functionally non-integrated supporting organization.

-The second type is a grant made from a donor-advised fund to a supporting organization if it is found that the donor, donor advisor or other “disqualified person” can be considered to have “control” of the supporting organization.
+The second type is a grant made from a donor-advised fund to a supporting organization if it is found that the donor, donor-advisor or other “disqualified person” can be considered to have “control” of the supporting organization.
+“Control” will be found to exist if any donor, donor-advisor, or related persons may, by aggregating their votes or positions of authority, require a supported organization to make an expenditure or prevent a supported organization from making an expenditure.

-Definitions
+Definitions:

-A Supporting Organization (“SO”) qualifies as a public charity because it has a close relationship with another publicly supported section 501(c)(3) organization.
-Based upon the relationship of the SO to the public charity it supports, an SO will be classified as Type I, Type II, or Type III.
+A Supporting Organization qualifies as a public charity because it has a close relationship with another publicly supported section 501(c)(3) organization.
+Based upon the relationship of the supporting organization to the public charity it supports, a supporting organization will be classified as Type I, Type II, or Type III.

-Type I – By far the most common, is often described as a parent-subsidiary relationship and generally involves the 501(c)(3) organization appointing a majority of the board of the SO.
+Type I – By far the most common, is often described as a parent-subsidiary relationship and generally involves the 501(c)(3) organization appointing a majority of the board of the supporting organization.

-Type II – The least common, there is usually an overlapping board relationship where at least a majority of the members of the SO are also members of the 501(c)(3) organization’s board.
+Type II – The least common, there is usually an overlapping board relationship where at least a majority of the members of the supporting organization are also members of the 501(c)(3) organization’s board.